modmore/docs/en/01_Agenda/v1/06_Extended_Fields.md

 ## Extended Event Fields

-The extended fields were introduced with Agenda 1.1.0.
+The extended event fields were introduced with Agenda 1.1.0.

-Each event in Agenda could use predefined extended fields.
+Each event in Agenda can use predefined extended fields.
 The field values are stored as JSON encoded array in a text field.
 So sorting and filtering by extended fields is not possible.